Bonsai: Gradient-free Graph Condensation for Node Classification: Abstract

 \section{Abstract}

-Graph distillation has emerged as a promising avenue to enable scalable training of \gnns by compressing the training dataset while preserving essential graph characteristics.
-Our study uncovers significant shortcomings in current graph distillation techniques.
-First, the majority of the algorithms paradoxically require training on the full dataset to perform distillation.
-Second, due to their gradient-emulating approach, these methods require fresh distillation for any change in hyperparameters or \gnn architecture, limiting their flexibility and reusability.
-Finally, they fail to achieve substantial size reduction due to synthesizing fully-connected, edge-weighted graphs.
-To address these challenges, we present \name, a novel graph distillation method empowered by the observation that \textit{computation trees} form the fundamental processing units of message-passing \gnns. \name distills datasets by encoding a careful selection of \textit{exemplar} trees that maximize the representation of all computation trees in the training set.
-This unique approach imparts \name as the first linear-time, model-agnostic graph distillation algorithm for node classification that outperforms existing baselines across $6$ real-world datasets on accuracy, while being $22$ times faster on average. \name is grounded in rigorous mathematical guarantees on the adopted approximation strategies making it robust to \gnn architectures, datasets, and parameters. \looseness=-1
+Graph condensation has emerged as a promising avenue to enable scalable training of \gnns by compressing the training dataset while preserving essential graph characteristics.
+Our study uncovers significant shortcomings in current graph condensation techniques.
+First, the majority of the algorithms paradoxically require training on the full dataset to perform condensation.
+Second, due to their gradient-emulating approach, these methods require fresh condensation for any change in hyper-parameters or \gnn architecture, limiting their flexibility and reusability.
+To address these challenges, we present \name, a novel graph condensation method empowered by the observation that \textit{computation trees} form the fundamental processing units of message-passing \gnns. \name condenses datasets by encoding a careful selection of \textit{exemplar} trees that maximize the representation of all computation trees in the training set.
+This unique approach imparts \name as the first linear-time, model-agnostic graph condensation algorithm for node classification that outperforms existing baselines across $7$ real-world datasets on accuracy, while being $22$ times faster on average. \name is grounded in rigorous mathematical guarantees on the adopted approximation strategies, making it robust to \gnn architectures, datasets, and parameters. \looseness=-1